-Numerous state agencies and
+Numerous state and federal agencies and

 free or low cost assistance to small businesses in Idaho.
 To learn more about a particular